reza-rahim/test-change/test.md

   - `~/ansible/mesos-app/nodeapp/Dockerfile` contains the logic to build the nodeapp Docker container.

   - `~/ansible/mesos-app/nodeapp/ansible/roles/deploy/files/application.json.j2` contains the template for Marathon job.
+For information how to define a Marathon job please refer to https://mesosphere.github.io/marathon/docs/application-basics.html.

-  - `~/ansible/mesos-app/nodeapp/deploy_with_docker_build.sh` would build a new Docker image, push the image to local dockr registry and deploy the Marathon job
+  - `~/ansible/mesos-app/nodeapp/deploy_with_docker_build.sh` would build a new Docker image, push the image to local docker registry and deploy the Marathon job

-  - `~/ansible/mesos-app/nodeapp/deploy_without_docker_build.sh` only deply the Marathon job.
-It's helpfull when we only changing the deploymen parameter such a number of instances or amount of memory for the container.
+  - `~/ansible/mesos-app/nodeapp/deploy_without_docker_build.sh` only deploy the Marathon job.
+It's helpfull when we are only changing the deploymen parameter such a number of instances or amount of memory for the container.

 ![Image of Aplication Architecture] (https://github.com/reza-rahim/microservice/blob/master/picture/AplicationArchitecture.png)